AbieSafdie171/cs670/doc.md

 This increase in ocean tempereature raises the question as to what effect this will have on the health of the ocean and its ecosystems.

 Accordingly, the CalCOFI dataset tracks one of the most important indicators of ocean health: Chlorophyll-A levels.
 Chlorophyll-A is the pigment associated with phytoplankton, which is a keystone species and primary producer in marine ecosystems.
 On top of being a keystone species in local ecosystems, plankton absorb roughly 30-50 percent of all carbon emitted by humans, making them the largest carbon sink in the world.
-Therefore, it is of critical importance that plankton levels remain within a healthy range for marine ecosystems to be healthy.
+Therefore, it is of critical importance that plankton levels remain within a healthy range for marine -- and land-based -- ecosystems to be healthy.

 As a result, this project intends to answer a few questions regarding the relationship between ocean temperature, plankton levels, and other nutrients.